Ecwid/ecwid-api-docs/includes/_jsapi.md

 Name | Type | Description
 ---- | ---- | -----------
-items | Array of \<*CartItem*\> | Enlists all items currently present in customer’s cart productsQuantity | Integer | Total number of product varieties in cart orderId | Integer | Unique internal order ID for this order (available after order is created) couponName | String | The name of the coupon (if any) applied to the cart.
+items | Array\<*CartItem*\> | Enlists all items currently present in customer’s cart productsQuantity | integer | Total number of product varieties in cart orderId | integer | Unique internal order ID for this order (available after order is created) couponName | string | The name of the coupon (if any) applied to the cart.
 If no coupon was applied, will contain undefined.
-Does not contain the actual code of coupon, just the name. weight | Number | Total weight of the items in cart paymentMethod | String | The name of the selected payment method (if any) shippingMethod | String | The name of the selected shipping method (if any)
+Does not contain the actual code of coupon, just the name. weight | number | Total weight of the items in cart paymentMethod | string | The name of the selected payment method (if any) shippingMethod | string | The name of the selected shipping method (if any)

 ### Order Object